Hi! I am a grad student at UChicago, working with Victor Ginzburg. Previously, I was an undergrad at Cornell.

 Here are slides for a talk on Heronian friezes.

-I'd appreciate if you let me know of any typos and mistakes you find, including minute ones!
+Here is some material from my undergrad days.
+If you're using it, I'd appreciate if you let me know of any typos and mistakes you find, including minute ones!

 |Elliptic Curves and Arithmetic Geometry||notes||SP '20|